-January 2017 September 2017 October 2017 Trump issues executive orders that begin the process of building the Mexico-US border wall, expand the powers of ICE, deny federal funding to sanctuary cities, suspend immigration from seven Muslim-majority countries and limit the number of refugees admitted to US; these EOs are later blocked by federal judges The Trump administration announces it will be rescinding the Deferred Action on Childhood Arrivals program started under President Obama.
-The memo rescinding the program does not go into effect until March 5, 2018 Senior US officials said that the US will resume refugee admissions from 11 "high risk" countries after halting admissions from those countries last October in order to conduct a 90-day security review.
+January 2017 September 2017 October 2017 February 2018 Trump issues executive orders that begin the process of building the Mexico-US border wall, expand the powers of ICE, deny federal funding to sanctuary cities, suspend immigration from seven Muslim-majority countries and limit the number of refugees admitted to US; these EOs are later blocked by federal judges The Trump administration announces it will be rescinding the Deferred Action on Childhood Arrivals program started under President Obama.
+Senior US officials said that the US will resume refugee admissions from 11 "high risk" countries after halting admissions from those countries last October in order to conduct a 90-day security review.
+The Senate rejects four immigration reform proposals that included a legislative fix for the expiring Deferred Action for Childhood Arrivals (DACA) program as well as border security measures.

-Sources: National Journal Research; Ballotpedia; Yeganeh Torbati, "US to resume refugee admissions from 11 'high-risk' countries," Reuters, January 29, 2018; "Trump administration officials on immigration," Ballotpedia; Michael Shear, "Trump immigration plan demands tough concessions from Democrats," New York Times, January 25, 2018.
+Sources: National Journal Research; Ballotpedia; Yeganeh Torbati, "US to resume refugee admissions from 11 'high-risk' countries," Reuters, January 29, 2018; "Trump administration officials on immigration," Ballotpedia.